weskerfoot/DeleteFB/README.md

 3) Set up a Python virtualenv, activate it, and run `pip3 install -r requirements.txt`, then you can just run `python -m deletefb.deletefb` in the DeleteFB directory.
 4) Use the docker image (experimental) by running `make` after checking this repository out with git.
 There is also an image built and published automatically at `wjak56/deletefb:latest`

+## Chromedriver
+The tool will attempt to detect the version of Chrome that you have installed and download the appropriate chromedriver.
+It is possible that it might fail to find your chrome version if you are running on Windows.
+If that is the case, please try running the docker version.

 ## How To Use It
 ```
 usage: deletefb [-h] [-M {wall,unlike_pages,conversations}] -E EMAIL [-P PASSWORD] -U PROFILE_URL [-F TWO_FACTOR_TOKEN] [-H] [--no-archive] [-Y YEAR]